pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

-# Publishing Your Package In A Community Repository:  PyPI and Anaconda Cloud
+# Publishing Your Package In A Community Repository:  PyPI or Anaconda Cloud

 <!--todo: add as resource https://docs.conda.io/projects/conda/en/latest/glossary.html -->